 “We have used both tests and we have found DiSC to be far simpler to interpret and put into action.
 In our world where we are all under pressure to get more done so quickly, a simpler and Effective Tool is great to have in your toolkit.”

-“The new Everything DiSC Comparison Report will make it much easier to keep conversations going after the initial training.
+“The Everything DiSC Comparison Report makes it much easier to keep conversations going after the initial training.
 It’s a real breakthrough, particularly for working with teams.”

-You can’t find more detailed research information about an assessment than you get in the Everything DiSC Manual.
-In addition to providing an in-depth overview of the DiSC model and the various applications associated with DiSC, the Everything DiSC Manual provides coverage on the following key topics:
+You can read about the science of DiSC here.
+If you’d like something more in-depth, check out the Everything DiSC Manual.
+In addition to providing a detailed overview of the DiSC model and the various applications associated with DiSC, the Everything DiSC Manual provides coverage on the following key topics:

 - Research supporting the validity and reliability of the DiSC styles